nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 Different people here have different circumstances, so consult your tax department website (or hire someone who understands it if you don't want to do it yourself).

-Also read up on double taxation treaties for your taxation country to see if you are taxed both by Estonia and your country before paying yourself a salary.
+Also read up on double taxation treaties for your taxation country to see if you are taxed both by Estonia and your country before paying yourself a salary (opt for directors fee instead, and use business expenses).

+### Based in a European country with a high VAT rate

+Estonia's VAT rate is at 20%, however there many member states which charge a lot higher VAT.

+Obviously, If your company is incorporated in Germany / France / Bulgaria / Austria / Cyprus / UK / Slovakia / Luxemburg - you should probably just keep with your company there as theres no benefit.

 ### Digital Nomads / Long term slow travellers

 ![Thailand Nomadlife](https://images.itinerantfoodie.com/uploads/nomadlife-thailand/FullSizeRender.jpg)

-If you're a "digital nomad" (I hate that word) though, you could theoretically be completely tax free as travel expenses (flights, accomodation, Uber, taxi, and meals) are regarded as business expenses if you are in a city outside of your nominated "Home base".
-Including flights to Estonia (as long as you don't actually live there).
+If you're a "digital nomad" (I hate that word) though, you could theoretically be almost tax free as travel expenses (flights, accomodation, Uber, taxi, and meals) are regarded as business expenses if you are in a city outside of your nominated "Home base".
+Including flights to Estonia (as long as you don't actually register as domicile there - however your e-Residency changes to a real residency).
 Co-working spaces?
 Also a business expense (but it should be anyway).
 I've read up on the travel expense claim a bit, and its basically unlimited so its very digital nomad friendly (as long as the company has funds).

 ### So you do some Angel Investments?